timestampit/example_clients/CONTRIBUTING.md

 Pull requests that add high quality working example code for languages that are not currently available should be accepted.

 Contributions that deal with other kinds of Trusted Timestamps will not be accepted.

+Contributions that add unnecessary dependencies will generally not be accepted.

 All contributions are subject to code review and testing.
 We kindly ask for patience as this project is currently operating with limited resources.